anngroong/podcasts/content/guest/sbalian.md

 #guest_group = "cog"
 +++

-__Setrag Balian__ is a Jerusalemite Armenian activist and co-founder of the [Save The ArQ](https://www.facebook.com/profile.php?id=61550949422912&mibextid) movement
+__Setrag Balian__ is a Jerusalemite Armenian activist and co-founder of the [Save The ArQ](https://www.facebook.com/profile.php?id=61550949422912&mibextid) movement.